Kigali Independent University

 Kigali Independent University (Université Libre de Kigali, ULK) is a Rwandan institution of higher learning founded on 15 March 1996.
 A private university, ULK is located in Kigali.
-The university was founded by Rwigamba Balinda, who remains its presidet as of 2022.
+The university was founded by Rwigamba Balinda, who remains its president as of 2023.

 Historical background

 Kigali Independent University (ULK) was created in 1996, after the genocide in Rwanda which took place in 1994.
 Prof. Dr Rwigamba Balinda is the founder and owner of the University.
 ULK started its activities from the St Paul buildings.

-After the St. Paul buildings, ULK built its first campus at Kacyiru currently these buildings holds the secondary school "Glory Secondary School".
+After the St. Paul buildings, ULK built its first campus at Kacyiru currently these buildings hold the secondary school "Glory Secondary School".
 In 2007, All Administrative and teaching activities of ULK Kigali campus moved to the new headquarters at Gisozi sector.

 In 2009, the university adopted the English language as its sole language of instruction.

 Legal basis

 ULK is governed by the Law No. 27/2013 of 24/5/2013 governing the organization and functioning of Higher Education in Rwanda, the Law No. 13/2009 regulating Labor in Rwanda, the Presidential Order No. 51/01 of 13/7/2010 establishing quality standards in higher learning institutions.